Clinical Initiatives & Special Programs

 Maryland Addiction Consultation Service (MACS)

-This initiative provides support to primary care and specialty prescribers' across Maryland in the identification and treatment of Substance Use Disorders and chronic pain management.
-To learn more, visit www.marylandmacs.org.
+This initiative provides support to prescribers and their practices in addressing the needs of their patients with substance use disorders and chronic pain management.
+To learn more, visit. www.marylandmacs.org.

 Methadone Treatment Program